rpeszek/typed-encoding/README.md

 - converting types to encoded strings
 - typesafe conversion of encoded strings to types

+Partial and dangerous things like `decodeUtf8` are no longer dangerous, `ByteString` `Text` conversions become fully reversible.
+Life is good!

 ... but this approach seems to be a bit more...

 ```Haskell